survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> You can use `--save` and `--save-dev` to separate application and development dependencies.
 The former installs and writes to *package.json* `dependencies` field whereas the latter writes to `devDependencies` instead.

+T> [webpack-cli](https://www.npmjs.com/package/webpack-cli) comes with additional functionality including `init` and `migrate` commands that allow you to create new webpack configuration fast and update from an older version to a newer one.

 ## Executing Webpack

 You can display the exact path of the executables using `npm bin`.
 Most likely it points at *./node_modules/.bin*.
 Try running webpack from there through the terminal using `node_modules/.bin/webpack` or a similar command.